 Afterward, the products are run on 3% agarose gel.
 If digestion occurs two or more than two DNA fragments appear.

 That is the whole process to use the restriction endonucleases in genetic engineering.

-Restriction enzymes are important tool in the genetics and genetic engineering experiment.
-ZNF like artificial restriction enzymes makes it possible to modify the recognition sites as per our convenience.
+Restriction enzymes are an important tool in genetics and genetic engineering experiment.
+ZNF like artificial restriction enzymes makes it possible to modify the recognition sites at our convenience.